 Notice that those warning messages in column L have gone.
 This is because you are no longer telling Excel to divide by zero (0).
+This is because cell J10 no longer has a value of 0 (zero).

 Take a look at cell J10 and notice that it now has a value other than 0 (zero)